50 Incredible Things To Do in Argentina

 41. Learn about Evita

-If you visited Recoleta Cemetery and want to know more about it’s most famous resident, then head to the Evita Perón Museum.
+If you visited Recoleta Cemetery and want to know more about its most famous resident, then head to the Evita Perón Museum.

 Here, you can learn about how Argentina’s beloved Eva Perón met her husband and became a key figure in Argentina’s history.